 Hormones Going Up and Down, Too

 Before teenage years and the onset of menses, the percentage of boys who get migraines is a bit higher that the percentage of girls.
 After puberty, about twice as many or 3 times as many women have migraine headaches as men.
 Those sex hormones that start up in teenage years seem to have an effect.

 How to Tell It’s Really a Migraine

 The way in which a migraine starts and the way the pain and other symptoms develop over time are so typical of migraine syndrome that just this time course and symptom complex are a big part of knowing a headache is a real migraine.
 If what you have does not fit the picture it might not be migraine syndrome or might be more complicated.
 See your health care provider.
-She might need to do tests or brain images to confirm that no other medical condition, such as sinus headaches, is the cause of the pain.
+She might need to do tests or brain imaging to confirm that no other medical condition, such as sinus headaches, is the cause of the pain.

 Treating the Headache

-The Benefit If There Is One
+The Benefit of Migraine Syndrome If There Is One

 National Institutes of Health, National Institute of Neurological Disease and Stroke

 National Library of Medicine (United States), Medline Plus